top of page

 The grayling lives in dry, warm habitats with easy access to the sun, which helps them regulate body temperature.

-They are the largest of the UK browns, and they are a master of disguise.
+They are the largest of the UK browns, and they are masters of disguise.

 They are fairly conspicuous when in flight, but can mysteriously disappear as soon as they land, because they are perfectly camouflaged against a background of bare earth and stones.